Bluiss/winchester-bike-club/README.md

 ## Features

-👩🏻‍💻 View an example of a completed user experience section [here](https://github.com/kera-cudmore/TheQuizArms#Features)

-This section can be used to explain what pages your site is made up of.

 ### General features on each page

 The website is comprised of three pages which are accessible from the navigation menu (home page, trails & newsletter).